rbrown29/Oregon-Hikes/README.md

 * Know the distance of the trail
 * view the json data at localhost:3001/trails
 * view the json data at localhost:3001/json
+* Internet search for more information on the hike, or the area.

 ### Maps, links, and Videos on the site
 * YouTube